Maurycjo/Maurycy_Niewczas_Portfolio/lab10/EncryptingApp/README.md

 I used jsigner and keytool to sign my application jar an library jar.
+There are executable jars in application directory.

 There are commands I using: